MatrixAI/Relay/experiments/stateless_container_ping_migrations/README.txt

 - If we run S and R each in a separate network namespace, we can have an instance of D (the orchestrator) in each namespace which can intercept and manipulate requests

+- I could've used nftables, but iptables is already here and docker by default works with iptables.
+So I'll just stick with iptables.